BuildOnViction/docs/docs/tomoscan/Tomoscan.md

 ### Blocks

-You can check all the blocks that were mined on Tomochain using the Search button.
+You can view here all the blocks that are on the TomoChain.

 ![alternative textuelle](/whole block tomoscan.jpg)